Illinois Supportive Living Program / Medicaid HCBS Waiver

 Before You Apply

 Since the SLP Waiver is not an entitlement program, there may be a waitlist for program participation.
-The program is approved for a maximum of approximately 14,099 beneficiaries each year.
+The program is approved for a maximum of approximately 15,246 beneficiaries each year.
 In the case of a waitlist, it is thought that an applicant’s access to a participant slot is based on the date of Medicaid application.

 Application Process

-Persons can learn more about the Supportive Living Program here.
-The Department of Healthcare and Family Services, Bureau of Long Term Care can also be contacted at 844-528-8444 or 217-782-0545 for information and / or assistance.
-SLP providers by county can be found here.
-The Illinois Department of Healthcare and Family Services (HFS) administers the SLP Medicaid Waiver.
+Learn more about the Supportive Living Program.
+Persons can also contact the Illinois Department of Healthcare and Family Services (HFS), Bureau of Long Term Care at 844-528-8444 or 217-782-0545 for information and / or assistance.
+Find SLP Providers by county.

 Approval Process & Timing